phile314/TPT-2014/projects.md

 #### Datatype refinement (JJ)

-* Given a datatype, construct its refinement rules
+Given a datatype, construct its refinement rules.
+For example,

+    data Expr = Add Expr Expr
+              | Con Int

+    refineAdd = ? ~> Add ? ?
+    refineCon = ? ~> Con ?

+where a question mark denotes a hole.

-* Given two values of a datatype, construct a sequence of refinements between them (if possible)
+Given two values of a datatype, construct a sequence of refinements between them (if possible)

-* Develop heuristics to do this relatively fast Fine tune in the context of pretty printing
+Develop heuristics to do this relatively fast

+Fine tune in the context of pretty printing

+This work might be useful in the development of a programming tutor such as [Ask-Elle](http://www.staff.science.uu.nl/~jeuri101/homepage/Publications/CEFP/).
+Technologies from [generic rewriting](http://www.cs.uu.nl/research/techreps/UU-CS-2010-008.html) might be useful.

 ####￼Datatype coverage (JJ)

-* Given a datatype and a number of values of the datatype, how much of the datatype has been covered?
+Given a datatype and a number of values of the datatype, how much of the datatype has been covered?
+This requires a type-indexed datatype (or an associated type) for storing information in a datatype.
+The papers on associated types listed on the materials page are useful here.

-* Can I relate this to Bayesian networks?
+Can I relate this to Bayesian networks?

 ####￼Strategy datatypes (JJ)

-* Given a strategy for solving a problem, constructing a proof, construct a datatype for representing instances of the strategy
+Given a strategy for solving a problem, constructing a proof, construct a datatype for representing instances of the strategy.
+See [Specifying rewrite strategies for interactive exercises](http://www.cs.uu.nl/research/techreps/UU-CS-2009-003.html) to find out what strategies look like.

-* A generic function with a datatype as result
+The result is a generic function with a datatype as result.
+Again associated types?

 ####￼Datatype equality (JJ)

-* Generic equality is used a lot
+Generic equality is used a lot.

-* How do I defined generic equality if I have binding constructs in my datatype
+How do I defined generic equality if I have binding constructs in my datatype?

-* Can I define generic equality modulo 'theories’ (beta-reduction, eta-reduction, other rewrite rules)
+Can I define generic equality modulo 'theories’ (beta-reduction, eta-reduction, other rewrite rules)?

 #### Type-based program construction (JJ)

-* Djinn implements a decision procedure for intuitionistic propositional calculus
+Djinn implements a decision procedure for intuitionistic propositional calculus

-* Cannot deal with recursive types
+Cannot deal with recursive types.

-* Extend the procedure using techniques from generic programming to also generate (some) functions for recursive datatypes
+Extend the procedure using techniques from generic programming to also generate (some) functions for recursive datatypes.

+See the paper [Generating generic functions](http://dl.acm.org/authorize.cfm?key=829746) for a related project in which generic programming and Djinn are used .